javi0x00/javi0x00/css.md

 * Comments

 * Rules
+	* Implement
 		- inline in element with attribute style
 		- in block in element with tag style
 		- link to external with css file
 		- import a style sheet into another style sheet

 * Selector
 	* Element